beefrfr/ValorantDisplayer/README.md

  - [ ] Show players with riot gun buddy

-# Save as Standalone Instructions
+## Save as Standalone Instructions
 1. Open Project Browser
 3. Delete all substacks of `displayerStack`
 4. For each stack other than `displayerStack` open Property Inspector and set the "Main Stack" to `displayerStack`
 5. Supress messages
+6. Stop all current running code (`ctrl` + `.`)
+7. Update standalone settings
-6. Build standalone (if it asks to save, save it)
+8. Build standalone (if it asks to save, save it)
-7. Close livecode
+9. Close livecode
+10. Fix folder structure of created standalone
+ * Move all files into `Dist/Files/{version}`
-8. Commit standalone
+11. Commit standalone
-9. Delete changes to `displayer.livecode`
+12. Delete changes to `displayer.livecode`
+13. Rename created folder in `Dist/Files/` to be the App Version
+14. Change `AppVersion` in `ValorantDisplayerSetupScript.iss` to be the App Version defined in step 9
+15. Compile installer using Inno Setup